First Anglo-Dutch War: War

-Conduct of the war

 The States of Holland sent their highest official, the Grand Pensionary Adriaan Pauw, to London in a last desperate attempt to prevent war, but in vain: English demands had become so extreme that no self-respecting state could meet them.
 War was declared by the English Parliament on 10 July 1652.
 The Dutch diplomats realised what was at stake: one of the departing ambassadors said, "The English are about to attack a mountain of gold; we are about to attack a mountain of iron."
 The Dutch Orangists were jubilant however; they expected that either victory or defeat would bring them to power.

 The first months of the war saw English attacks against the Dutch convoys.
 Blake was sent with 60 ships to disrupt Dutch fishing in the North Sea and Dutch trade with the Baltic, leaving Ayscue with a small force to guard the Channel.
 On 12 July 1652, Ayscue intercepted a Dutch convoy returning from Portugal, capturing seven merchantmen and destroying three.
 Tromp gathered a fleet of 96 ships to attack Ayscue, but southerly winds kept him in the North Sea.
 Turning north to pursue Blake, Tromp caught up with the English fleet off the Shetland Islands, but a storm scattered his ships and there was no battle.
 On 26 August 1652, an outward-bound Dutch convoy with an escort of director's ships from Zeeland commanded by Michiel de Ruyter, who held the rank of commandeur, broadly equivalent to commodore was sighted by Ayscue, with a more numerous squadron of warships and armed merchant ships.
 Ayscue attempted to attack the convoy with around nine of his strongest and fastest warships, but De Ruyter counter-attacked and, in the Battle of Plymouth, surrounded the English warships which were not supported by their armed merchant ships.
 The convoy escaped, Ayscue was relieved of his command and de Ruyter gained prestige in his first independent command.

 Tromp had also been suspended after the failure in Shetland, and Vice-Admiral Witte de With was given command.
 The Dutch convoys being at the time safe from English attack, De With saw an opportunity to concentrate his forces and gain control of the seas.
 At the Battle of the Kentish Knock on 8 October 1652 the Dutch attacked the English fleet near the mouth of the River Thames, but were beaten back with many casualties.
 The English Parliament, believing the Dutch to be near defeat, sent away twenty ships to strengthen the position in the Mediterranean.
 This division of forces left Blake with only 42 men of war by November, while the Dutch were making every effort to reinforce their fleet.
 This division led to an English defeat by Tromp in the Battle of Dungeness in December, while it failed to save the English Mediterranean fleet, largely destroyed at the Battle of Leghorn in March 1653.